 Involving one of our contract managers from the local authority in the initial Theory of Change workshop with staff has been beneficial and has enabled them to 'buy in' to this piece of work."

 [Evaluation Fund grantee]

-Visit the view our Theory of Change video, developed as part of our work supporting child sexual abuse services with their monitoring and evaluation, at www.youtube.com/watch?v=G2QWPTYReaE
+You can view our Introduction to Theory of Change video, developed as part of our work supporting child sexual abuse services with their monitoring and evaluation, on YouTube.

 You can also access more detailed guidance: